Ireland has a rich history of sightings of ghosts and spirits all around the country. This Halloween ask yourself do you believe in ghosts?

 Virgin and Child on a tree stump, Rathkeale

 Legend has it that a female specter who haunted the churchyard in Rathkeale, Limerick was so terrifying that all who looked upon her died soon after.
 A local man banished the ghost by slicing off her arm with his sword and praying for the rest of the night.
-In an odd coincidence in 2009, the Limerick Newsire reported that a tree stump in the churchyard contains the image of the Virgin Mary and Child, and that hundreds of visitors had come to the area to pray.
+In an odd coincidence in 2009, the Limerick Newswire reported that a tree stump in the churchyard contains the image of the Virgin Mary and Child and that hundreds of visitors had come to the area to pray.

 Short Green Men, Galway

 Perhaps a leprechaun sighting?
-In 1992, a fifteen year old boy spied two figures just over three feet tall sea-fishing on the Aran Islands in Galway.
-The figures were each reportedly dressed in green and wearing brown shoes, and were speaking to each other in Irish before they disappeared.
-One of the small figures left behind a pipe which the 15 year old witness took possession of, although it curiously disappeared later despite being “safely” locked away.
+In 1992, a fifteen-year-old boy spied two figures just over three feet tall sea-fishing on the Aran Islands in Galway.
+The figures were each reportedly dressed in green and wearing brown shoes and were speaking to each other in Irish before they disappeared.
+One of the small figures left behind a pipe which the 15-year-old witness took possession of, although it curiously disappeared later despite being “safely” locked away.

 Waiting Lady at Ardgillan Castle, Dublin